yasir2000/openwrt-oldwiki-md/SoekrisPort.rst

 Add '-j' to the mke2fs command line to get an ext3 journal, which should speed up recovery after an unclean shutdown.
-(Or use 'tune2fs -j' to add a journal to an existing ext2 partition)
+(Or use 'tune2fs -j' to add a journal to an existing ext2 partition).
+You also need to ''mount -t ext3 ...' of course, and this requires the kmod-fs-ext3 package.

 === jffs data partition ===